pdaxrom/lilitun-remote-control/README.md

 Connections are made via websocket 443 and can be hidden behind the CDN (tested with cloudflare cdn).

 The remote control application uses its own desktop sharing protocol and web client.
-The management server uses [LibVNC/libvncserver](https://github.com/LibVNC/libvncserver) and [noVNC](https://novnc.com/info.html) for remote desktop sharing (soon to be replaced with the native protocol).
+The control server uses [LibVNC/libvncserver](https://github.com/LibVNC/libvncserver) and [noVNC](https://novnc.com/info.html) for remote desktop sharing (soon to be replaced with the native protocol).

 ## LiliTun remote control application